 You can take a course from another discipline and it will count towards your degree as long as you receive approval from the Graduate Chair before registering in the course.
-Submit your request to the Graduate Chair explaining how this course is important to your research and your degree.
+Submit your request to the Graduate Chair explaining how this course is important to your research and your degree, include the relevant course outline with your request.

 Students are to register in these courses only in the term the paper will be submitted to their supervisor.
 Note that you must receive approval from the Graduate Chair before you begin to work on the project, even if registration will be occurring in a future term.